aws-samples/aws-edge-accelerate/hugo/content/cloudfront/_index.en.md

 - Designate Web Matchmaker as an Origin

-- (Important) It is essential to allow "GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE" method on CloudFront.

 ## Create CloudFront Functions for JWT validation

 - From the CloudFront page, Click Functions tab on the left side.